MostafaMatar/BrickMVC/README.md

 <h2>BrickMVC, lightweight java mvc micro web framework</h2>
 <p>

-BrickMVC is a lightweight, MVC,basic java web framework.
+BrickMVC is a lightweight, MVC, micro java web framework.
 It's developed as an educational project and it's not intended to be used commercially however, all contributions are welcome and all and I would love to see what you'll do with it
 </p>

 <h3>Current Features</h3>